Hairshirt (film)

 Hairshirt (released to home video as Too Smooth) is a 1998 romantic comedy film starring Dean Paras, Neve Campbell, Katie Wright, Rebecca Gayheart and Stefan Brogren.

 Plot

 Danny Reilly (Dean Paras) is a self-obsessed man who, after dumping Renee Weber (Neve Campbell), falls in love again with Corey Wells (Katie Wright).
 But Renee makes it her mission to see that Danny never falls in love again and sets out for attack when he falls for Corey.
-Who will get the girl when Danny's constantly talking roomie Tim (Stefan Brogren) falls in love with Corey too?